 The best meals are usually a serendipitous marriage of flavour and occasion.
-Not that I'm knocking fine dining, when a skilled chef turns cooking into an art form.
+Not that I'm knocking fine dining, when a skilled chef proves cooking can be an art form.
 But occasionally, some transformative alchemy elevates a perfectly ordinary ingredient into an unforgettable culinary moment, thanks to the company, circumstance, or setting.

 Tortellini, bought from the Italian alimentare in Vignale, where I spent a week's summer school when I was fifteen, was memorable not just because, well, Italians really know how to make good pasta, but also because it was my first delicious taste of autonomy.
 The satisfaction of self-sufficiency added relish to an otherwise everyday dish.